hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 ./build-sgemm-nvidia.sh
 ./run-sgemm-nvidia.sh
 ```
-You will find the outputs from the `nvprof` profiler in `../out/sgemm-nvidia-*.csv`.
+You will find the output csv file from the `nvprof` profiler directly in this directory.